Life at sea in the 1950/60s & 1990s

-Captain Joe Welch has been producing a DVD a year for the last two years, but for 2012 he has sent PONLHeritage two to review!
+Captain Joe Welch has been producing a video a year for the last two years, but for 2012 he has sent PONLHeritage two to review!

-Full reviews of both DVDs can be found by clicking in the links below, along with guidance on how to place an order for your own copies.
-If you are interested in purchasing the two earlier DVDs then reviews and order instructions can be found via the PONLHeritage Shop.
+Full reviews of both videos can be found by clicking in the links below, along with guidance on how to place an order for your own copies.
+If you are interested in purchasing the two earlier videos then reviews and order instructions can be found via the PONLHeritage Shop.

 Captain Joe Welch

 The videos have previously been offered in DVD form but with many people no longer having access to a suitable DVD player, Captain Welch has decided to switch to using USB/memory sticks.
 The price of £10 per video with all profits going to the Mission to Seafarers charity remains unchanged.